Deployment

 - (5.3) Add the contributors at the bottom.

-- (6) Stage, commit and push the changes to GitHub.
+- (10) Push the changes to GitHub.
 Create a pull request on GitHub to allow other maintainers to review the changelog.
 Make sure the pull request points to develop.

 At this point you need to wait until the changelog branch